Hugely welcome, but the NHS is still to do all the heavy lifting.

 The last year has had a profound affect on the nation’s mental health.
 For the majority, the effect will be temporary as we move out of the restrictions that have governed our lives over the last 12 months and return to our old way of life.
 But for some, many thousands of Britons, the pandemic will have a lasting impact on their mental health.
 Either exacerbating existing mental illness or leading to people experiencing severe symptoms for the first time.

-The publication of the on Saturday is significant in that it clearly recognises the need to provide additional support for people severely affected by mental illness.
+The publication of the Covid 19 mental health and wellbeing recovery action plan on Saturday is significant in that it clearly recognises the need to provide additional support for people severely affected by mental illness.
 To have a section on ‘serious mental illnesses’ in a government strategy is a marker in itself.

 The £500m investment in mental health services which has attracted most of the headlines was announced last year, but the publication of the plan means we now have a clearer understanding of where that money will go.